(734) 327 4079 info@ansight.com

 The wavelength band of 200-280 nm of UV-C radiation can destroy the reproduction ability of microorganisms including viruses, bacteria, and fungi.
 The UV-C dose, which is the product of the UV-C irradiance and the residence time of the microbes in the UV-C field, is the most crucial factor that affects the efficacy of upper-room UVGI systems.
 Several factors related to the UV fixtures, HVAC layout, and the resulting airflow flow patterns can affect the performance of upper-room UVGI applications.
 This study systematically evaluates the impact of UV-C intensities on the effectiveness of an upper room UVGI system using the Computational Fluid Dynamics (CFD) analyses.

-It demonstrates that with the addition of a small UV-C energy (about 5 mW/m3) the average probability of infection due to airborne pathogens can reduce by 27 percent and limit the spread of infection probability only in the vicinity of an infected individual.
+It demonstrates that with the addition of a small UV-C output (about 5 mW/m3) the average probability of infection due to airborne pathogens can reduce by 27 percent and limit the spread of infection probability only in the vicinity of an infected individual.
 Increasing the UV-C output shows a further reduction in the infection probability with a diminishing impact on the survival fraction of the pathogens.
 Increasing the UV-C input by 54 percent (from 13 to 20 mW/m3 ), the average survival fraction of pathogens reduce by about 20 percent (from 0.56 to 0.45).
 This study also indicates that increasing the UV-C output can increase the average irradiance in the occupied zone and potentially reach the unsafe limit.

 Fill the following form to download